ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 ## GitOps from a new OpenShift Cluster

-The GitOps approach is using the [catalog repository](https://github.com/ibm-cloud-architecture/eda-gitops-catalog) to keep product-specific operator subscription definitions, where product instance definitions are part of this [real-time inventory solution GitOps](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops) repository.
+The GitOps approach is using the [EDA catalog repository](https://github.com/ibm-cloud-architecture/eda-gitops-catalog) to keep product-specific operator subscription definitions, where product instance definitions are part of this [real-time inventory solution GitOps](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops) repository.
 This corresponds to the yellow rectangles in the figure below:

 ![](./docs/images/gitops-catalog.png)